Deletion and Insertion Tests in Regression Models: Introduction

-Insertion and deletion tests were devised by \cite{petsiuk2018rise} to compare variable importance methods for black box functions.
+Insertion and deletion tests were used by \cite{petsiuk2018rise} to compare variable importance methods for black box functions.
 In their specific case they had an image classifier that would, for example, conclude with high confidence that a given image contains a mountain bike.
 Then the question of interest was to identify which pixels are most important to that decision.
 They propose to delete pixels, replacing them by a plain default value (constant values such as black or the average of all pixels from many images) in order from most to least important for the decision that the image was of the given class.
 If they have ordered the pixels well, then the confidence level of the predicted class should drop quickly as more pixels are deleted.
 By that measure, their Randomized Input Sampling for Explanation (RISE) performed well compared to alternatives such as GradCAM \citep{selvaraju2017grad} and LIME \citep{ribeiro2016should} when explaining outputs of a ResNet50 classifier \citep{zhang2018top}.
 For instance, Figure 2 of \cite{petsiuk2018rise} has an example where occlusion of about 4\% of pixels, as sorted by their RISE criterion can overturn the classification of an image.
 They also considered an insertion test starting from a blurred image of the original one and inserting pixels from the real image in order from most to least important.
 An ordering where the confidence rises most quickly is then to be preferred. \cite{petsiuk2018rise} scored their methods by an area under the curve (AUC) metric that we will describe in detail below.
+The idea to change features in order of importance and score how quickly predictions change is quite natural, and we expect many others have used it.
+We believe that our analysis of the methods in \cite{petsiuk2018rise} will shed light on other similar proposals.

 Figure~\ref{fig:cub} shows an example where an image is correctly and confidently classified as an albatross by an algorithm described in Appendix~\ref{sec:imageexample}.
 The integrated gradients (IG) method of \cite{sundararajan2017axiomatic} that we define below can be used to rank the pixels by importance.
 In this instance the deletion AUC is $0.27$ which can be interpreted as meaning that about 27\% of the pixels have to be deleted before the algorithm completely forgets that the image is of an albatross.
 The model we used accepts square images of size $224\times224$ pixels with 3 color channels.
 As a preprocessing step, we cropped the leftmost image in Figure~\ref{fig:cub} to its central $224\times224$ pixels.
 The IG feature attributions from each pixel (summed over red, green and blue channels) of this square image are presented in the rightmost panel of Figure~\ref{fig:cub}.
 A saliency map shows that pixels in the bird's face, especially the eye and beak are rated as most important.